-- Securities with ADTV of at least \$1.0 million whose issuer has common equity securities with a public float of at least \$150 million (commonly referred to as "actively-traded securities"). - Nonconvertible debt, nonconvertible preferred and asset-backed securities that are, in each case, rated by at least one nationally recognized statistical rating organization as "investment grade."7 - Securities that are "exempted securities" as defined in Section 3(a)(12) of the Exchange Act or that are face-amount certificates or securities issued by an open-end management investment company or unit investment trust.
+- Securities with ADTV of at least \$1.0 million whose issuer has common equity securities with a public float of at least \$150 million (commonly referred to as "actively-traded securities"). - Asset-backed securities that are offered pursuant to an effective shelf registration statement filed on Form SF-3 or certain nonconvertible debt and nonconvertible preferred securities.7 - Securities that are "exempted securities" as defined in Section 3(a)(12) of the Exchange Act or that are face-amount certificates or securities issued by an open-end management investment company or unit investment trust.